wmahfoudh/zshrc/README.md

 ![How it looks like](./bin/zshrc.png)

 ## zshrc.git.full:
-More elaborate version that displays the git branch and status
+Git focused version that displays the git branch and status

 ![How it looks like](./bin/git.png)